 The Dashboard is the first page you will see when you open your app.
 From your Managers, it is accessible from the navbar.
-The Dashboard is symbolized by OI.

 To access the Dashboard from your Managers:

-- Tap on the “OI” logo
+Tap on the Dashboard icon

 The first time you open your Dashboard, you won’t see any relevant information.
 This is normal.
 The Dashboard works in the background aggregating information and will start showing interesting information as soon as you start browsing and using our tool.

-- Update your profile information
+View and update your profile information

-- Change/Reset your Master Key
+Change/Reset your Master Key

-- Log out from all sessions
+Log out from all sessions

 Delete your account

 You will be able to access your Managers and perform a few useful quick actions directly from the Dashboard:

-- Quickly create a new account in your Password Manager by tapping on the button in the “Passwords” mini card
+Quickly create a new account in your Password Manager by tapping on the button in the “Passwords” mini card

-- Quickly generate a new alias by tapping on theAliases” mini cardbutton in the “
+Quickly generate a new alias by tapping on theAliases” mini cardbutton in the “

-- Quickly enter a new piece of data manually and save it in your Data Manager by tapping on the button in the mini card entitled “Data left online”
+Quickly enter a new piece of data manually and save it in your Data Manager by tapping on the button in the mini card entitled “Data left online”

-Privowny App uses 2 powerful tools/features (Privowny Autofill and the Safari extension) to allow users to register and log in to apps and websites.
+Privowny App uses 2 powerful tools/features (Privowny Autofill and the Safari Extension) to allow users to register and log into apps and websites.
 Because of the way Apple’s operating system works, these features have a few limitations.
 In order to explain how to get the best of them and know the few culprits linked to their misuse, an introductory video is available in the Dashboard so first time users can get the help they need right away.
 Users can remove the video from the Dashboard by clicking on the cross and find it again in the video gallery of the Getting started section.

-In order to give its best, your app needs you to set it up so Privowny Autofill and the Safari extension are operational.
+In order to give its best, your app needs you to set it up so Privowny Autofill and the Safari Extension are operational.
 If you haven’t fully completed the setup of your app right after installing it as prompted, then the top part of the Dashboard will display cards that are shortcuts to go and finish the setup.
 Being able to finish the setup from here as well as from the Settings serves as a reminder that the app is not fully operational yet, which is necessary to take advantage of all the apps’ functionalities.